uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/sytrf.rst

       :class: sectiontitle

-   The routine computes thefactorization of a real/complex symmetric matrix ``A`` usingthe Bunch-Kaufman diagonal pivoting method.
-The form of thefactorization is:
+   The routine computes the factorization of a real/complex symmetric matrix ``A`` using the Bunch-Kaufman diagonal pivoting method.
+The form of the factorization is:

    -  if ``upper_lower=uplo::upper``, ``A`` = ``U*D*U``\ :sup:`T`